DSanich/endorsement/list/hypha/2026-04-14/recommendation-letter/index.md

-I’m sharing a signed [recommendation letter]() from Alex Prate, Co-Founder of Hypha, where I worked as a Web3 Developer (May 7, 2025 – March 24, 2026).
+I’m sharing a signed [recommendation letter]() from Alex Prate, Co-Founder of [Hypha](https://github.com/hypha-dao), where [I](https://github.com/DSanich) worked as a Web3 Developer (May 7, 2025 – March 24, 2026) on [Hypha DAO project](https://github.com/hypha-dao/hypha-web).

+Would re-hire me when funding returns.
+Looking for web3 work.

+I grateful for the trust - and open to new opportunities.

 ## Key takeaways
 Extremely fast ramp‑up, AI‑assisted development (Claude + prompt engineering)